lopezdsr/sql-query/security.md

 ### Setting up custom secrets in Key Protect
 {: #kpsetup}
-{{site.data.keyword.keymanagementservicefull}} is the recommended mechanism for storing and manage any secrets in {{site.data.keyword.Bluemix_notm}}.
-It also provides an option for you to upload custom secrets and manages them for you: {{site.data.keyword.keymanagementserviceshort}} ensures that only those users and services to whom you have explicitly granted access are able to access and use secrets. {{site.data.keyword.sqlquery_short}} uses {{site.data.keyword.keymanagementserviceshort}} as its secure and trusted credential broker for custom secrets used for custom data resources as the following diagram shows.
+{{site.data.keyword.keymanagementservicefull}} is the recommended service for storing and managing secrets in {{site.data.keyword.Bluemix_notm}}.
+It also allows to upload custom secrets and manages them for you: {{site.data.keyword.keymanagementserviceshort}} ensures that only those users and services to whom you have explicitly granted permission are able to access and use secrets. {{site.data.keyword.sqlquery_short}} uses {{site.data.keyword.keymanagementserviceshort}} as its secure and trusted credential broker for custom access secrets to data resources as the following diagram shows.

 ![Secure Credential Passing in SQL Query](accesssecrets.png)

 Make sure that you have provisioned or have been given access to an instance of {{site.data.keyword.keymanagementserviceshort}} in {{site.data.keyword.Bluemix_notm}}.
 The following description uses the command-line interface to set up a new custom key.
 Alternatively you can also use the {{site.data.keyword.Bluemix_notm}} console.

 1. Log on to {{site.data.keyword.Bluemix_notm}} with `ibmcloud login --sso`
 2. Install the {{site.data.keyword.keymanagementserviceshort}} CLI plugin, if it is not already installed: `ibmcloud plugin install key-protect -r 'IBM Cloud'`.
-For more information, see the [documentaion](/docs/services/key-protect?topic=key-protect-set-up-cli))
+For more information, see the [documentation](/docs/services/key-protect?topic=key-protect-set-up-cli)
 3. List your {{site.data.keyword.keymanagementserviceshort}} service instances and identify the ID and region of the instance where you want to store the secret: `ibmcloud resource service-instances --long`.
 The instance ID is in output column "GUID", the region in column "Location".
 Search for services that have `:kms:` in the GUID.
 4. Select the appropriate target region with `ibmcloud kp region-set <region>`
 5. Optionally review the existing keys in the instance with following command:  `ibmcloud kp list -c -i <kp instance id>`